pusher/k8s-spot-rescheduler/README.md

 Once this is done you should ensure that you have Kubernetes labels `node-role.kubernetes.io/worker` and `node-role.kubernetes.io/spot-worker` (or your own identifiers) on your on-demand and spot instances respectively and that the on-demand instances are tainted with a `PreferNoSchedule` taint.

-For example you could add the following to `ExecStart` in your Kubelet's config file:
+For example you could add the following flags to your Kubelet:
 ```
 --register-with-taints="node-role.kubernetes.io/worker=true:PreferNoSchedule"
 --node-labels="node-role.kubernetes.io/worker=true"